 Version Number Date Description and reason of revision 01 21 January 2003 Initial adoption 02 8 July 2005 The Board agreed to revise the CDM SSC PDD to reflect guidance and clarifications provided by the Board since version 01 of this document.
 As a consequence, the guidelines for completing CDM SSC PDD have been revised accordingly to version 2.
 The latest version can be found at http://cdm.unfccc.int/Reference/Documents>.
+03 22 December 2006 The Board agreed to revise the CDM project design document for small-scale activities (CDM-SSC-PDD), taking into account CDM-PDD and CDM-NM.

-SECTION A. General description of the small-scale project activity
+SECTION A. General description of small-scale project activity

-A.1.
-Title of the small-scale project activity:
+A.1 Title of the small-scale project activity:

-AWMS Methane Recovery Project BR06-S-33, Minas Gerais and Sao Paulo, Brazil
+AWMS Methane Recovery Project BR06-S-33, Minas Gerais and Sao Paulo, Brazil, Ver 3, 31 Jan 2007